 Dane has travelled to India, South Africa, Mexico, Peru in the name of service, but believes service can be done daily on Kauai by compassionately listening to everyone he treats.
 He brings ten years of healthcare experience from working with children with disabilities and burns, as a PT aid to critically ill patients at a teaching hospital.
 He also specialized to treat patients with the following conditions: neuromuscular re-education for strokes, CHF, sepsis, ETOH withdrawal, ICU acquired delirium, orthopedic surgery (total joint replacement), COPD, lymphedema, amputees, oncology treatment, palliative care, and hospice preparation.

 Dane believes in being culturally sensitive while delivering evidence-based care.

 The best way to predict the future is to create it. — Peter Drucker

 Born in Cebu City, Philippines Iben moved with his parents to New Jersey at 16.
 After high school he studied nursing at Bergen Community College and graduated in 1998.
 Before moving to Kauai, Iben worked at Wayne View Convalescent Center, Kessler Rehab, Fresenius Dialysis, Bayada and At Home Nursing Care.

 When he’s not working he likes to play basketball, camp, fish, kayak, sail (ASA 103 certified), hike and bodyboard.

 Everybody is a genius.
 But if you judge a fish on its ability to climb a tree, it will live its whole life believing that it is stupid. — Albert Einstein

 The consummate savior of small things, Kaleki is patron saint to Kauai critters and kupuna.
 Her warmth and passion precede her into every situation.

-In her free time she enjoys being with her husband, daughter, two dogs, cat, rabbit and a guinea pig.
+In her free time, she enjoys being with her husband, daughter, three dogs, cat, rabbit, bird and a guinea pig.